oduerr/dl-playground/python/FaceCaffe/readme.md

 ## Defining the model.
 A model is defined by chaining different layers like convolution layer, max-pooling layer, together.
+The principle idea is described in http://caffe.berkeleyvision.org/tutorial/net_layer_blob.html
 For the different layers see the [tutorial](http://caffe.berkeleyvision.org/tutorial/layers.html#data-layers) or [use the source luke](https://github.com/BVLC/caffe/tree/master/src/caffe/layers).

 We want to build the following architecture:

 ![sample image](imgs/Figure_Overview.png)
 In the first convolutional layer 20 kernels of size 5×5 were applied re- sulting in 20 42×42 “images” (C1) from which the maxi- mum of 3×3 neighboring pixels were taken (maxpooling, S2).
 As a next step, the results were fed into the second convolutional layer (C3)using 100 5×5 filters.
 Next, a max- pooling (S4) 2×2 was done resulting in 100 5×5 images.
 These 2500 pixels were then taken as an input for a fully connected hidden layer (H5) with an output of 200 neurons, which was then fed into a multinomial logistic regression with 6 outputs representing the 6 persons.

-The model is defined in [prototxt](model/letnet_train_test_files.prototxt) We begin with the data-layer defined in the model
+The model is defined in [prototxt](model/lenet_train_test_files.prototxt).
+In the following some of the layers are descriped.
+We begin with the data-layer which, in our case, feeds the images and labels of the training or testset in the pipline.

 ### The data layer
 ```